Rising demand, lower generation worsen UP power crisis

-Increased demand for power due to the rising heatwave conditions and a dwindling generation due to coal shortage in thermal plants as well as forced closure of some units for technical reasons have further compounded the prevailing power crisis in Uttar Pradesh.
+Increased demand for power due to rising heatwave conditions and a dwindling generation due to coal shortage in thermal plants as well as forced closure of some units for technical reasons, have further compounded the prevailing power crisis in Uttar Pradesh.

-According to official data, forced outages of nearly 2,500 megawatts (MW) have been reported on Thursday.
+According to official data, forced outages of nearly 2500 MW have been reported on Thursday.
 These include 660 MW of Bajaj’s Lalitpur unit, 660 MW from Harduaganj, 660 MW from NTPC’s joint venture project, 220 MW from Obra and 315 MW from Bajaj Energy’s five plants.

 The forced outages have led to massive power cuts in the state, with an average load shedding increasing to seven to eight hours a day.